With almost ten years of experience, XO Tours has become one of Saigon’s most trusted food tours and was the first to feature all-female bike drivers.

 XO Foodie offers a unique and authentic look into the lives of the local people and lets guests try some of the not-so-well-known Vietnamese dishes.

 We were picked up from our hotel by our designated tour drivers, Hang and Hong.

-Before we got on the bike, our guides explained the traffic in Saigon and how to safely mount and be a passenger on a bike.
+Before we got on the bike, our guides explained the traffic in Saigon and how to safely mount and be a passenger on a motorcycle.
 Traffic in Saigon is crazy, we know!

 They spoke clearly, with good English.

 Throughout our rides together, they continuously talked with us and explained each area we were driving through.
 They made us feel very comfortable and were very knowledgeable.

 Our first stop was to meet the rest of the tour group, including our charismatic tour leader, Sang.